StefanoMarano/FittingEarthquakeSpectra/README.md

 ## Executing the code

- * From commandline, run `python3 DEMO_CompleteData.py` to fit a complete seismogram.
+ * From command-line, run `python DEMO_CompleteData.py` to fit a complete seismogram.
 By default, output is saved in the folder `./CompleteDataOutput/`
- * From commandline, run `python3 DEMO_IncompleteData.py` to fit an incomplete seismogram.
+ * From command-line, run `python DEMO_IncompleteData.py` to fit an incomplete seismogram.
 By default, output is saved in the folder `./IncompleteDataOutput/`
- * Input file and other options can be changed within the code.
+ * The input seismogram and other options can be changed within the code.
  * If you do not have Latex installed, set `USETEX=False` in the code.
 Latex is used for generating nicer picture labels.

 ## BibTex Entry